FlipSideHR/FlyptoX/README.md

 # FlyptoX

-> FlyptoX is an open-source, node.js crypto currency exchange.
+> FlyptoX is an open-source Node.js cryptocurrency exchange.

 ####**Currently in alpha development.
-Thorough testing is suggested and PR's are welcome.
+Thorough testing is suggested.
+Pull requests are welcome.

-- Our quick and easy setup tools allow you to configure, create, and deploy your own crypto-currency exchange.
+- Our quick and easy setup tools allow you to configure, create, and deploy your own cryptocurrency exchange.
 - The exchange supports crypto->crypto, testnet->testnet, testnet->virtualUSD exchanges out of the box.
 - Crypto->Fiat exchange requires extra setup for regulation compliance and chargeback protections.
 This is the responsibility of the exchange operator to implement.
 - *Fiat currency withdrawals, deposits, wallets, and trading is supported - but you as exchange operator must enable these processes and the required compliance processes required in your region.*

 TODO:
 - Wallet integrations.
-- Tests.
+- More ests.
 - Admin tools.

 ## Team